 Train the Driver

-VirTra uses a unique approach to driving training.
-The V-DTS™—VirTra Driver Training Simulator—provides agencies with a superior immersive driving environment that focuses on cognitive learning instead of simply teaching one how to operate a vehicle.
-This powerful simulator helps teach and sustain trainees and seasoned officers alike in defensive emergency driving tactics utilized in the field.
+VirTra uses a unique cognitive approach to law enforcement driving training simulators.
+The V-DTS™—VirTra Driver Training Simulator—provides law enforcement agencies with a superior immersive driving environment that focuses on cognitive learning, decision-making skills and situational awareness.
+This powerful training simulator helps teach and sustain trainees and seasoned police officers alike in defensive, emergency, pursuit and driving tactics in a risk-free environment.

-Instructors can choose from specific, pre-authored training objectives—including all basic emergency driving skills such as the evasive maneuver and emergency braking—defensive driving techniques or free drive.
-Whether your agency requires a complete training experience or needs to brush up on the basics, the V-DTS is a perfect, versatile option.
+Whether your law enforcement agency requires a complete training experience or needs to brush up on the basics, the V-DTS is a perfect, versatile option.

 Hardware is Just Hardware

-The V-DTS is an immersive tactics-teaching, cognitive learning simulator.
+The V-DTS is an immersive tactics-teaching, cognitive learning police driving simulator.
 The powerful, multi-screen technology and realistic motion base platform ensures that time spent in the driving simulator translates into real-world survival skills.